Galaxy power spectrum and biasing results from the LOFAR Two-metre Sky Survey (first data release): Conclusion and Discussion

-The LOFAR observations are at relatively low radio frequency and the strength of the systematic effects corrupting the data is significantly higher, and thus the calibration and source cataloging is challenging.
-Even so, the data calibration pipeline by \cite{Shimwell:2019} sufficiently performs to deliver a reasonably workable source catalog and we are able to do large-scale cosmology with this.
-We encourage the LOFAR team to improve on flux calibration and cataloging, the next catalog will hopefully not have large scale flux calibration or issues as we see with DR1, e.g., the 2PCF over big sky patches will not differ!
-Furthermore, we need better estimates on redshifts, the present partial availability of photometric redshifts is not reliably representing the LoTSS population.
-Ideally, above LoTSS completeness limit we need accurate measurements for all galaxies over some small sky patch to obtain a complete redshift distribution of LoTSS galaxies.
-A narrow but sufficiently deep (reaching up to sub mJy flux limits of radio sources) spectroscopic or photometric redshift survey will help \citep{Duncan:2020}.
-With improved calibrations, large sky coverage, and higher number density, the upcoming catalogs from LOFAR are expected to be a significant improvement over present existing low radio frequency radio catalogs, e.g., the TGSS from GMRT and GLEAM from MWA.
-The upcoming LoTSS catalogs are definitely an excellent opportunities for cosmological studies in the low radio frequency regime.
+The LOFAR observations are at relatively low radio frequency and the strength of the systematic effects affecting the data is significantly higher than high frequency surveys, e.g., VLA NVSS, and thus the calibration and source cataloging is challenging.
+Even so, the data calibration pipeline by \cite{Shimwell:2019} delivers a workable source catalog for cosmology.
+The LOFAR team will continue to improve on flux calibration and cataloging.
+Furthermore, we need better estimates for redshifts; the present partial availability of photometric redshifts is not reliably representing the LoTSS population.
+Ideally, above the LoTSS completeness limit we need accurate redshifts for all galaxies over a small sky patch to obtain a complete redshift distribution of LoTSS galaxies \citep{Duncan:2020}.
+With improved calibration, large sky coverage, and higher number density, the upcoming catalogs from LOFAR are expected to be a significant improvement over current low frequency radio catalogs, e.g., the TGSS from GMRT and GLEAM from MWA.
+The upcoming LoTSS catalogs are an excellent opportunity for cosmological studies in the low radio frequency regime.